amjadbokir-tech/amgadbokir-project/python/python-password-generator/README.md

 The program focuses on clarity and basic logic rather than advanced security features.

+## Why This Project?
+I built this project to generate strong and reliable passwords instead of creating them manually.
+It solved the problem of weak or repetitive passwords and helped me understand the importance of randomness and basic security concepts.

 ## Difficulty Levels
 - Easy: Letters only
 - Medium: Letters and numbers